orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 # Change Password

+Password changes will happen in the same line as other changes to the walletState:

+* A password change (with no other changes) will add a new walletState with a new sequence.
+* It will be necessary to pull the latest walletState before pushing a password change.

 ## If you are *initiating* a password change on a given device:

 To simplify the flow, we don't allow the user to initiate a password change (A) on their device while that device has unmerged changes to their wallet.
 This way, if another device pushes a change (with the previous password), it can be trivially merged before applying the password change and pushing it back to the server.